jamesyoung-15/jamesyoung-15/README.md

 # 👋 Hi, I’m James Young

-Fresh BEng Electronic Engineering graduate from The Hong Kong University of Science and Technology.
+MSc Computer Science @ Boston University | BEng Electronic Engineering @ The Hong Kong University of Science and Technology.

-About to study MS CS at Boston University

 I have a passion for learning about computer networking, Linux, programming, and computer hardware.
 My main interest are in cloud engineering and DevOps.